-Important Note: North Park University is transitioning its CAATE-accredited undergraduate athletic training degree to an entry-level master’s degree.
-This is in response to the requirement that soon athletic trainers must possess a master’s degree to enter the workforce.
+Important Note: North Park University has transitioned its CAATE-accredited undergraduate athletic training degree to an entry-level master’s degree.
+This is in response to the requirement that athletic trainers must possess a master’s degree to enter the workforce.
 After the 2017-2018 academic year, we will no longer be accepting students into our undergraduate athletic training program.
 Instead, students who come to campus during 2018-2019 and beyond will be eligible to complete our 3+2 accelerated master’s degree where the student can receive both a bachelor’s degree in exercise science and a master of science degree in athletic training in 5 calendar years.

 Applicants with a completed bachelor’s degree may apply directly to North Park’s master of science in athletic training program.